7 Practical Tips for Ministry Team Building (And Why It’s So Important)

 5. Playing together

 The team that plays together, stays together.
 When was the last time your team relaxed together?
 You can build community within your team by planning regular times where they can kick back and simply enjoy being together.
 You may decide to play a wild game of Laser Tag.
 Or your team may enjoy meeting at a trendy coffee shop on a Saturday morning.
-Encourage team leaders to find out from their teams what they would most enjoy and to plan regular times that are just for fun.
+Encourage team leaders to find out what their team would enjoy and to plan regular times to just have fun.
 As people see how much fun your teams are having in and around children’s ministry, they’ll want to get on board.

 6. Praying together

-Prayer is an important part of East Tulsa Christian Church’s children’s ministry team.
+Prayer is an important part of one children’s ministry team.
 “We recently had a day of fasting and prayer,” says their director, Cheryl Hall.
 “We have two or three days throughout the year to keep us focused and to keep us listening to what is true.”

 Prayer will not only bind your team together, it’ll help your team members give their hearts to the children they pray for.
 Teams can pray together as a group, develop a prayer chain, or have prayer partners within their teams.
 Prayer helps a team recognize its utter dependence on the power of God and reaffirms the team’s trust in God’s miraculous working in and through its ministry.

 7. Serving each other